 Passes on Dhaulagiri Circuit Trek

 Dhaulagiri Circuit Trek is a unique trek in the western part of Nepal.
 Which offers an awesome and wild view of the Himalayas and Nature.
-This trek leads into the high Himalaya in the remote places.
+This trek leads into the high Himalayas in remote places.
 On this trek, there are two popular passes, French Pass (5563m) and Dhampus Pass (5235m).
 These two high passes come after the Dhaulagiri Base camp.
 After the Dhaulagiri base camp, the trail leads to the north side of Chhondarban Glacier, then the trail gradually climbs the steep hillside above the glacier.
 After that we follow the zig-zag trail and across moraines, then we make our way up to French Pass which offers a 360-degree view of surrounding mountain ranges.
 Then the trail gently descends through snow slopes to finally reach the Hidden Valley.

 Fitness level for this Trek

-Dhaulagiri circuit trek is difficult to trek in Nepal.
+The Dhaulagiri circuit trek is difficult to trek in Nepal.
 The trail and the walking on the high Himalayas make this trek difficult.
-This trek is mostly camping in the high Himalaya and there are two high passes that make this trek more difficult.
+This trek is mostly camping in the high Himalayas and there are two high passes that make this trek more difficult.
 But if you are a regular hiker and you have previous altitude trekking experience this trek can be done easily.
 This trek is still very peaceful and wild.
 This is a difficult trek so you must be strong physically and mentally.
 When you are strong physically then you would be mentally strong.
 This trek required a level of fitness to complete successfully.
 3-5 weeks of practice will make this trek easier.

-Itinerary of Dhaulagiri Circuit Trek
+Dhaulagiri Circuit Trek Itinerary

 The Dhaulagiri Circuit Trek itinerary is designed with the knowledge of our years of experienced Local Trekking guides.
 We have set our camps in the right place and safe places.
 The right itinerary leads the trek successfully so we have concern very carefully on our Dhaulagiri Circuit Trekking Itinerary.
-The trekking trail, cultural places, villages, and the high passes are included in this itinerary.
-We have built one day of Acclimatization day on our Itinerary.
+The trekking trail, cultural places, villages, and high passes are included in this itinerary.
+We have built one day of Acclimatization Day on our Itinerary.

 Dhaulagiri Circuit Trek Cost